hzheng/1pass4all/README.rst

 - usability:

-  When possible, 1pass4all will auto-login after generating password without poping up a confirmation form.
+  When possible, 1pass4all will auto-login after generating password without popping up a confirmation form.

   It seems that SuperGenPass doesn't work well on password-change page.
   For example, it wrongly autofills all passwords in yahoo mail, and